Alex-Gekas/Alex-Gekas.github.io/docs/writing-samples/api-reference/key-concepts/zones.md

 ---
 # Zones

 Zones are larger geographic areas used for public forecasts and alerts.
-Unlikfor grids, which provide detailed 2.5 km forecast data—zones group many grid cells together so the NWS can issue region-wide weather information.
+Unlike grids, which provide detailed 2.5 km forecast data, zones group many grid cells together so the NWS can issue region-wide weather information.

 Common zone types include: